Best 18650 battery charger

 The Xtar VC2L is a simple charger with only 1 button for charging most of the general batteries used in flashlights, ranging from rechargeable NiMH batteries to long 18650 batteries.

-If you want a simple charger for your 18650 batteries, consider this one.
-If you also want to charge 10440 or other small batteries, the lowest charge current might be a bit too high at 0.5A.
+Consider this one if you want a simple charger for your 18650 batteries.
+However, if you also want to charge 10440 or other small batteries, the lowest charge current, at 0.5A, might be a bit too high.

 Best Lithium Ion Charger with 4 bays